• Skip to primary navigation

 • Mac

-What to Do if Safari is Not Opening on Mac
+Fix: Safari Browser Not Opening on Mac Issue

 1. Force Quit Safari Browser

-1. Click on Apple Logo in top-menu bar and select Force Quit option in the drop-down menu.
+1. Click on Apple Logo in top-menu bar and select Force Quit Safari option.

-2. In the pop up, select Safari and click on the Force Quit button.
+2. In Force Quit Applications window, make sure Safari is selected and click on the Force Quit button.

 Force Quit Safari Browser on Mac

-After quitting Safari browser, check to see if you can now open Safari browser on your computer.
+After quitting Safari browser, check to see if you can now open Safari browser on your Mac.

 2. Restart Mac

-If you are unable to Launch Safari browser, the problem could be due to stuck programs or services on your Mac.
+If you are unable to Launch or Open Safari browser, the problem could be due to stuck programs or services on your Mac.
+This issue in most cases can be fixed by restarting Mac.

-1. Click on Apple Logo in top-menu bar and select About This Mac option in the drop-down menu.
+1. Click on Apple Logo and select the Shut Down option.

-1. Open the Finder > select Go tab in top-menu bar and click on Go to Folder option in the drop-down menu.
+2. Select the Go tab in top-menu bar and click on Go to Folder option in the drop-down menu.

 Go to Folder Option on Mac

-2. In Go to Folder window, type ~/Library/Safari and click on the Go button.
+3. In the Go to Folder window, type ~/Library/Safari and click on the Go button.

 Go to Safari Library Folder on Mac